Jo Jung-suk: 2011–2018: Rising to prominence with breakout roles, taking on leading roles, and critical acclaim on screen

-In 2015, Jo played an arrogant star chef who falls for his kitchen assistant who's been possessed by a virgin ghost in Oh My Ghost, which was a commercial and critical hit.
+In 2015, Jo starred in tvN drama Oh My Ghost, directed by Yoo Je-won.
+He acted as Kang Sun-woo, the owner and head chef of Sun Restaurant, an arrogant star chef specializing in pasta, who falls for his kitchen assistant Na Bong-sun (Park Bo-young) who's been possessed by a lustful virgin ghost named Shin Soon-ae (Kim Seul-gi).
+The drama was a commercial and critical hit.
 He also headlined The Exclusive: Beat the Devil's Tattoo, in which he played a TV news reporter who gets a scoop, followed by the time-hopping thriller Time Renegades.

 In 2016, Jo played an announcer in SBS's romantic comedy Don't Dare to Dream who falls for a weather announcer (played by Gong Hyo-jin).
 The series was a hit and led to increased prominence for Jo, who then became one of the most in-demand actors in the industry.
 He then headlined the comedy-drama film My Annoying Brother alongside Park Shin-hye and Doh Kyung-soo of Exo.
 The film topped box office charts and earned positive reviews for Jo, who was praised for his comedic timing and chemistry with co-star Do.

 In 2017, Jo was cast in the gangster thriller The Drug King, directed by Woo Min-ho.
 The same year, he made his small-screen comeback in MBC's fantasy comedy drama Two Cops.
 In 2018, Jo was cast in the action thriller film Hit-and-Run Squad in which he took a role as an antagonist.